-In this system, $f$ is a given bistable function and $G$ is a given positive and increasing function.
-Their expressions will be given explicitly later.
-Solving this optimal control problem boils down to investigate the question : what is the best initial distribution of the release in a heterogeneous environment in order to optimize the population replacement when active motion of mosquitoes is neglected?
+In this problem, $K$ is the given carrying capacity depending on the space variable $x\in\Omega$.
+The relation between this release function, $u_0=u_0(x)$, and the proportion $p$ is obtained by solving a differential equation that will be specified later.
+Solving this optimal control problem boils down to investigating the question: what is the best initial distribution of the release in a heterogeneous environment in order to optimize the population replacement when active motion of mosquitoes is neglected?

-Up to our knowledge, this work is the first one considering spatial heterogeneity in such an optimisation problem.
+Up to our knowledge, this work is the first one considering spatial heterogeneity in such an optimization problem.
 We mention that neglecting active motion of mosquitoes allows us to reduce the problem to a dynamical system instead of considering a reaction-diffusion system, which greatly simplifies the study, and allows to derive precise results on the optimum.
-Although the study is simplified, it is very challenging to get a precise description of the optimal solution.
-This is a first step towards more sophisticated and more realistic future works where the active motion of mosquitoes will be considered.
-However, from a numerical point of view, we may draw some comparisons between numerical solutions of models with and without diffusion and check that, in certain conditions, they have a similar behaviour (see section \ref{diffus}).
+Although the study is simplified, it is nonetheless very challenging to get a precise description of the optimal solution.
+This work is a first step towards more sophisticated and more realistic future works where the active motion of mosquitoes will be considered.

 The outline of the paper is the following.
-In the next section, we present the modelling assumptions and introduce the optimisation problem we are considering.
-Then, section \ref{sec:analysis} is devoted to the theoretical analysis of the optimisation problem and to the proof of our main results.
-Section \ref{sec:numeric} provides some numerical illustrations of our results.
-We also show numerical comparisons with a more realistic model with diffusion.
+In the next section, we present the modeling assumptions and introduce the optimization problem we are considering.
+Then, section \ref{sec:analysis} is devoted to the theoretical analysis of the optimization problem and to the proof of our main results.
+In section \ref{sec:numeric}, we illustrate optimal solutions by implementing an ad hoc numerical algorithm which exploits these results.
 Finally, some technical computations are provided in an appendix.